Workshop Recordings and Feedback

 Please, I ask you, set a pathway that decarbonizes OPPD as fast as possible.
 Thank you.

-ScottHW over 2 years ago
+ScottHW about 3 years ago

 Thank you for providing detailed information and a reasonable time for public input at these workshops.
 I support net zero by 2035, given the relatively low projected costs.
 Overall, I consider it the most ethical, and the pathway of least regret.
 I note that the definition of "net zero" has shifted, and will need to be firmed up.
 The most important metric is lowering total net carbon dioxide emissions.
 In this context, rapid transfer to renewable generation is the most effective.
 Energy efficiency has the biggest payoff early on, when the proportion of fossil fuel generation is the highest.
 This will require a large shift for both OPPD and consumers.